eitanlees/eitanlees.github.io/_posts/2018-04-09-numpy-poly-fit.md

     [ 0.94969091 -5.707748    8.46536612]

-The coefficients are returned from highest to lowest power (**note**: The order of the coefficients is imporant).
+The coefficients are returned from highest to lowest power (**note**: The order of the coefficients is important).
 We can now use these coefficients to evaluate the polynomial.

 ```python